Tableaux combinatorics of the two-species PASEP: Steady state probabilities of the two-species PASEP

 Now suppose that any word of area $M<m$ satisfies Equation \eqref{eq_prob}.
 Let $W$ be a word of length $n$ with $r$ $\A$'s, such that $\Gamma(W)$ has area $m$.
 Outside of the base case, we assume that at least one of the following must occur: \begin{enumerate}[i.] \item $W$ contains an instance of ``DE''. \item $W$ contains an instance of ``DA''. \item $W$ contains an instance of ``AE''. \end{enumerate} Based on the occurrence of one of the above, we will express $\weight(W)$ in terms of the weight of some other words whose rhombic diagrams have areas smaller than $m$.
 Throughout the following, we let $X$ and $Y$ represent some arbitrary words in $\{\D, \A, \E\}$, and we let $T$ represent a RAT of type $W$.

-\emph{(i.) $W$ contains an instance of ``DE''.} We write $W=X\D\E Y$.
+\emph{(i.) $W$ contains an instance of ``$\D\E$''.} We write $W=X\D\E Y$, and suppose $W$ contains $r$ $\A$'s.
 We can choose an arbitrary tiling $\mathcal{T}$ of $\Gamma(W)$, since any such tiling will contain a DE tile adjacent to the chosen $\D\E$ edges.
 We call this DE corner tile the \emph{chosen corner}.
 Let $T \in \fil(W,\mathcal{T})$.
 The chosen corner of $T$ must contain either an $\alpha$, a $\beta$, or a $q$, so we can decompose the possible fillings of $T$ into three cases.

 If the chosen corner contains an $\alpha$, then all the tiles above it in the same north-strip are empty, and so its entire north-strip has no effect on the rest of the tableau.
 Thus such $T$ can be mapped to a filling of a smaller RAT on tiling $\mathcal{T}'$ with that north-strip removed, which would have type $X\D Y$ (similar to the example in Figure \ref{ansatz_} (a)).
 It is easy to check that this operation results in a valid tableau, since any two symbols in the same west-strip of $T$ remain in the same relative position in a west-strip of $T'$.
 (And similarly for the north-strips, save for the one that was removed).
 This map gives a bijection between tableaux of type $X\D\E Y$ on tiling $\mathcal{T}$ with an $\alpha$ in the chosen DE corner and tableaux of type $X\D Y$ on tiling $\mathcal{T}'$.
 The removed column with the $\alpha$ in its bottom-most box has total weight $\alpha\beta$.\footnote{In the total weight of a column, we include the weight of the bottom-most edge, which is a component of the southeast boundary of $T$.
 When the column removed is an E-column, the weight of the boundary component is $\beta$, so the total weight of the column with an $\alpha$ at the bottom is $\alpha\beta$.
 Similar reasoning is used in the other cases.}